Battle of Shanghai: Fighting around Suzhou Creek

-On the eastern side, the 36th division faced a massive assault from the Japanese 3rd division on November 5.
+On the eastern side, the 36th Division faced a massive assault from the Japanese 3rd Division on November 5.
 One infantry company and one machine gun platoon were completely wiped out under artillery bombardment.
-The division repeatedly launched counterattacks as the soldiers desperately held their ground.
-The 612th regiment of the Guizhou 102nd division was put under the command of the 36th division.
-Casualties were extremely heavy, with the 212th regiment reduced to no more than 80 troops.
-The 36th division suffered more than 1,200 killed or wounded on that day alone.
-On November 6, 1937, the 348th regiment of the 58th division was also put under the command of the 36th division.
-By the end of the day, the 36th division had suffered an additional more than 600 casualties.
-Its 211th regiment had only 60 combat soldiers left and its 216th regiment had only more than 50 combat soldiers left.
-On November 7, the Japanese 3rd division attacked Qujiazhai (趣家宅).
-The 36th division and the two attached regiments fought hard but were unable to stop the 3rd division from occupying the location.
-On November 8, the Japanese 3rd division blasted the positions of the 36th division with artillery.
-The 215th regiment was reduced to just over 20 combat soldiers.
-The 88th division sent two companies to stabilize the front alongside a part of the 102nd division.
-By the end of the day, the defense lines of the 36th division had been almost completely broken through.
-During the battle, the 36th division was supposed to be supplemented with two regiments from the 34th division.
-However, more than half of the soldiers took the opportunity to desert after they were bombed by Japanese aircraft while on route to the 36th division.
-In the battles along the Suzhou Creek from 27 October until 8 November, 1937, the 36th division suffered 2,511 killed, wounded, or missing and its four regiments had a total of only 860 combat soldiers left even with the additional 1,400 soldiers from the 34th division.
+The Chinese division repeatedly launched counterattacks as the soldiers desperately held their ground.
+The 612th Regiment of the Guizhou 102nd Division was put under the command of the 36th Division.
+Casualties were extremely heavy, with the 212th Regiment reduced to no more than 80 troops.
+The 36th Division suffered more than 1,200 killed or wounded on that day alone.
+On November 6, 1937, the 348th Regiment of the 58th Division was also put under the command of the 36th Division.
+By the end of the day, the 36th Division had suffered an additional more than 600 casualties.
+Its 211th Regiment had only 60 combat soldiers left and its 216th Regiment had only more than 50 combat soldiers left.
+On November 7, the Japanese 3rd Division attacked Qujiazhai (趣家宅).
+The 36th Division and the two attached regiments fought hard but were unable to stop the 3rd Division from occupying the location.
+On November 8, the Japanese 3rd Division blasted the positions of the 36th Division with artillery.
+The 215th Regiment was reduced to just over 20 combat soldiers.
+The 88th Division sent two companies to stabilize the front alongside a part of the 102nd Division.
+By the end of the day, the defense lines of the 36th Division had been almost completely broken through.
+During the battle, the 36th Division was supposed to be supplemented with two regiments from the 34th Division.
+However, more than half of the soldiers took the opportunity to desert after they were bombed by Japanese aircraft while on route to the 36th Division.
+In the battles along the Suzhou Creek from 27 October until 8 November 1937, the 36th Division suffered 2,511 killed, wounded, or missing and its four regiments had a total of only 860 combat soldiers left even with the additional 1,400 soldiers from the 34th Division.

-On the western side, the Japanese 9th division continued expanding its results.
-The 105th division of the Northeastern Army and the Training Division of the Central Army were deployed to block the Japanese division.
-Gu Huiquan (顧惠全), the commander of the 626th regiment of the 105th division, was killed in action while supervising the front-line.
+On the western side, the Japanese 9th Division continued expanding its results.
+The 105th Division of the Northeastern Army and the Training Division of the Central Army were deployed to block the Japanese division.
+Gu Huiquan (顧惠全), the commander of the 626th Regiment of the 105th Division, was killed in action while supervising the front-line.
 The Training Division defended Qujia Bridge and Bazi Bridge against repeated Japanese attacks, and the casualties of the unit quickly reached more than 3,000 after just several days of fighting.
 Due to the retreat of the Right Wing Force after the Japanese landing at Jinshanwei, the soldiers of the Left Wing Force also began its withdrawal to the Wufu Line.